Air Force gets 2 more new jets

-THE Philippine Air Force is set to receive on Wednesday the 3rd batch of fighter jets, Col. Antonio Francisco, PAF spokesman, announced on Tuesday.
+THE Philippine Air Force is set to receive on Wednesday the 3rd batch of fighter jets from South Korea, Col. Antonio Francisco, PAF spokesman, announced on Tuesday.

 KAI is expected to complete the delivery of the remaining six fighter jets within the year, according to the PAF spokesman.